of nature and culture

 Finland’s Saimaa lake district offers not only beautiful nature and scenic views, but also a variety of cultural attractions and experiences.
 There’s the Finnish tango, the world-class opera festival in the globe’s northernmost medieval castle, the famous Finnish sauna culture, and much, much more.

-Day 1: Varkaus – Caviar and the wonders of mechanical music
+Day 1: Varkaus – Local delicacies and the wonders of mechanical music

 Eat and see:

 Come and enjoy the beautiful summer weather and good food at the same time!
 Restaurant Morton is open during summer every day unless if it is inclement weather.

 The number one attraction of Varkaus is the unique Mechanical Music Museum.
 It is one of the best of its kind in Europe and is mentioned in tourist guidebooks abroad as one of the top ten destinations in Finland.
 Visitors to the Mechanical Music Museum can take a trip to yesteryear in a funny stand-up tour.
 The collection of instruments is unbelievable; music boxes, automatic pianos and orchestras, violins and accordions and hurdy gurdys from small table models to an enormous Amadeus.
 The grandest of all is the world’s largest orchestra, a 75-man Popper Goliath.
 Every year, the museum personnel restore new devices for the exhibit.

 The spacious and high quality Scandic Oscar is located in the city center in Päiviönsaari, very near the culturally historical area of Varkaus, Old Varkaus.
 There are hotel rooms of many sizes in Hotel Oscar suitable even for demanding tastes.
 The same building also has a restaurant named Restaurant Oscar and a bar named Oscar’s, as well as Warkaus-sali (Warkaus Hall) for conferences and concerts.